btnwtn/bitwise.cool/content/words/resources-for-junior-frontend-engineers.md

 ## Resources
 ### [Philip Roberts: What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

 This is honestly one of the best technical talks I’ve seen.
-It’s an overview of Javascript's Event Loop and Message Queue.
-Learning these concepts will give you a detailed understanding of how asynchronous code works in Javascript.
+It’s an overview of JavaScript's Event Loop and Message Queue.
+Learning these concepts will give you a detailed understanding of how asynchronous code works in JavaScript.
 Knowing these concepts also help in diagnosing issues like a page becoming unresponsive while processing data (ever had a page just freeze on you?).
 I’ve watched this talk multiple times and I recommend doing so until the concepts really click.
 When you understand the Event Loop you can easily reason about the below code logging out `a, c, b` rather than `b, c, a`.

 ```js
 function a() {